miruken/DotNet/README.md

 # DotNet
-The DotNet implementation of Miruken
+The DotNet implementation of Miruken integrating with  WPF and WinForms.